alexfernandez/alexfernandez.github.io/md/walk-through-my-code.md

 Sometimes he would even find bugs in the code, which by that point was almost completely cryptic to us.

-At that point (early 2013) we did not have good conferencing tools;
+At that point (early 2013) I did not have Skype installed on my Debian laptop, and Hangouts did not work properly with our domestic DSL lines.
-those that we had worked poorly with our domestic DSL lines, since we were doing everything remotely.
 Therefore we used most of the time a land line phone:
 Guillermo would call out each file name, and then a series of line numbers, followed by an explanation for each section of the code.